alex-dow/icu-converter/README.md

 ## Release History
+* 2015-06-05  v0.0.4  Bug fixes and improved architecture
-* 2015-06-05  v0.0.3  Added preliminary properties file converter, and other bug fixes
+* 2015-06-04  v0.0.3  Added preliminary properties file converter, and other bug fixes
-* 2015-06-05	v0.0.2	Fixed an issue with JSON converter, where string resources were stored in an needed nested object
+* 2015-06-04	v0.0.2	Fixed an issue with JSON converter, where string resources were stored in an needed nested object
-* 2015-06-04	v0.0.1	Initial release
+* 2015-06-03	v0.0.1	Initial release